guilatrova/graceful-pokeapi/README.md

 client = PokeApi(cache=custom_gracy_replay) # Extend with your own
 ```

+### Parsers

+... todo

 ### More

-You can implement throttling, parsers, logging, retry logic and anything else by extending the class and setting your own settings.
+You can implement throttling, logging, retry logic and anything else by extending the class and setting your own settings.

 ```py
 from gracy import GracyConfig